The GraphQL documentary matters as the story of how product pain on the client side gave rise to an entirely new contract language.

 What this film is about

-GraphQL: The Documentary is not just a technology story.
-It is a case study in crisis-driven engineering: Facebook had to rethink mobile development because the previous API approach slowed down product delivery.
+GraphQL: The Documentary is not a story about an elegant query language.
+It is an engineering response to a crisis: Facebook mobile was lagging, and the team had to rebuild the data-access model itself because the previous REST approach slowed product delivery.

 Who speaks and what they cover